 - Yes.
-Under 8(2)(b) of the draft RMP Rules, responsible entities must assess, on an ongoing basis, the suitability of a critical worker to have access to the critical components of the asset. - Responsible entities should determine how this looks for their critical infrastructure asset.
+Under section 9(2)(b) of the draft RMP Rules, responsible entities must assess, on an ongoing basis, the suitability of a critical worker to have access to the critical components of the asset. - Furthermore, responsible entities must minimise or eliminate material risks of malicious or negligent insiders to the asset, and the material risks that may arise during the off-boarding process. - Responsible entities should determine how this looks for their critical infrastructure asset.